Kevin is always reading. When he’s not working on emails, he’s got his phone out, absorbing content.

 4. WHEN CAN YOU MAKE TIME TO READ?

 Did you catch that?
 MAKE time to read.
-We discussed the strategy of Block and Tackle in the PERFORM action.
-If you remember, we create time blocks to schedule our day so we can tackle that specific action.
+Create time blocks to schedule your day so you can tackle reading.

 Let me give you an example.
 I have at least two reading times each day: first thing in the morning during my energy hour; then, if I’m flying that day, I use the flight time, usually the first 30 minutes, as my second reading time.
 If it’s not a flight day, I’ll carve a second reading time block in my day where I know I need to conserve energy and a reading block will be a good break for me to develop.